 The best balance transfer deal on the market is currently Barclaycard Platinum card with Extended Balance Transfer.
 For a balance transfer fee of 2.9%, this offers 22 months of 0% interest on balance transfers as well as three months’ 0% on purchases.

-Again, the best balance transfer deals go to customers with the best credit ratings, but you can use our Smart Search tool to see which you’d be likely to be accepted for.
+Again, the best balance transfer deals go to customers with the best credit ratings, but you can use our Eligibility Checker tool to see which you’d be likely to be accepted for.

 There are occasionally good deals on offer to people whose credit scores are less perfect.
 For example, the Capital One Balance card is offering customers with ‘average to good’ credit scores 0% on balance transfers until August 2012.